mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/01.Building-Yocto-image/docs.md

 * BeagleBone Black: No board specific layer needed
 * Virtual devices: `bitbake-layers add-layer ../meta-mender/meta-mender-qemu`

-If you are building for a different device and encouter any issues, please see [Device integration](../../devices) for general requirements and adjustments you might need to enable your device to support Mender.
+If you are building for a different device and encounter any issues, please see [Device integration](../../devices) for general requirements and adjustments you might need to enable your device to support Mender.

 At this point, all the layers required for Mender should be